-The Bachelor of Arts (B.A.) degree in Sociology prepares students to understand the classical and historical foundations of sociology, including the major topics and methods that sociologists use.
+The Bachelor of Arts (B.A.) degree in sociology prepares students to understand the classical and historical foundations of sociology, including the major topics and methods that sociologists use.

-The groups, cultures, organizations, and social institutions that unite and divide people, and the complexities and nuances of social systems, are a focus of discussion and research.
-Graduates with a degree in sociology are typically prepared to enter graduate school (pursuing advanced degrees in a variety of related social science disciplines) or to seek entry-level employment in a number of social, community, and business settings.
+The groups, cultures, organizations and social institutions that unite and divide people, and the complexities and nuances of social systems, are a focus of discussion and research.
+Graduates with a degree in sociology are typically prepared to enter graduate school (pursuing advanced degrees in a variety of related social science disciplines) or to seek entry-level employment in a number of social, community and business settings.

 Sociology is ideal for students who are:

 - Hoping to improve our society

 - Strong in written and oral communication skills

 - Excited about collecting, organizing and interpreting facts and numbers